himanshisahu15/Shake2Safety-application/README.md

 ## Support and Feedback

-For any questions, concerns, or feedback, please contact our support team at fahad.islam196@gmail.com

 Your safety is our priority, and we are continuously working to improve the Women Safety App to better serve your needs.

 Stay safe and empowered with the Women Safety App!